redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 ## deploy

 Deploy your redwood project to a hosting provider target.

+**Netlify, Vercel, and Render**
-For Jamstack hosting providers like Netlify and Vercel, the deploy command runs the set of steps to build, apply production DB changes, and apply data migrations.
-In this context, it is often referred to as a Build Command.
+For hosting providers that auto deploy from Git, the deploy command runs the set of steps to build, apply production DB changes, and apply data migrations.
+In this context, it is often referred to as a Build Command. _Note: for Render, which uses traditional infrastructure, the command also starts Redwood's api server._

-For Render, this command takes an additional argument to select if to build the api or web side.
+**AWS**

-For hosting providers like AWS, this command runs the steps to both build your project _and_ deploy it to AWS.
+This command runs the steps to both build your project _and_ deploy it to AWS.

 ```
 yarn redwood deploy <target>